kotolex/surrealist/README.md

 **Note 2:** LQ only produces events which happen after the creation of this LQ

-**Note 3:** LQ is associated with connection, where it was created, if you have 2 or more connections, LQ will depend only on one, and will disappear on connection close, even if other connections are still active
+**Note 3:** LQ is associated with connection, where it was created, if you have two or more connections, LQ will depend only on one, and will disappear on connection close, even if other connections are still active

 **Example 7**